 The Alliance of Democratic Forces (ADF) is made up of Ugandan opposition forces, supported by the Government of Sudan, which fought the Government of Uganda.
+The ADF was formed in the late 1990s.
+According to the UN, most of its members are Islamists who want to establish Sharia law in Uganda.
 This Ugandan Muslim rebel group has conducted limited activities in Uganda and DR Congo.
 The Allied Democratic Forces, originally a Ugandan based insurgency, now operates in eastern DRC and is listed as a terrorist organization.

 The ADF launched its first attack against Uganda in 1996 and has been shrouded in mystery ever since.
 It periodically disappears and resurfaces.
 Supplied largely by the Sudanese secret services to wage a proxy war against Uganda (in response to the heavy support the SPLA had received from Uganda in South Sudan), the ADF promoted a heavily militarized Islamic agenda, coducting raids into southwest Uganda from bases in the Congolese Rwenzori Mountains.
 Largely dismantled by Ugandan offensives carried out in late 1998, the movement was subsequently largely dormant.
 Ugandan officials also charged that there are continuing links between the Allied Democratic Forces and al-Shabaab.